Malaysian culture and traditions

 What is the "Salam"?

-How to call a waiter respectfully?
+How do I address a waiter respectfully?

 Ready for your new life in Malaysia?